 When all the Filter pad frames are removed and taken down to ground level, you will be able to get good access to start servicing the unit.

 This particular Evaporative unit has a blocked drain so the cooling water was getting old and dirty.
 The drain had to be unblocked before continuing with the service

-Evaporator Clean out all dirt:
+Swamp cooler evaporator clean out all dirt:

 Air conditioner Flush out system:

 You will have to run the system a few times to have clean water in the base.
 Usually, do this with the filter pads on to flush the pads as well.
-Run for 10 minutes then press drain to empty the reservoir.
+Run for 10 minutes then press the drain to empty the reservoir.

 How to clean air cooler pads – Breezair Pads:

-Take the Evaporate air conditioner pads down to ground level and hose out.
+Take the Evaporate air conditioner pads down to ground level and hose them out.
 Once dry bring them back up and reinstall.
 I like to spray the pads with disinfectant to clean out any bacteria that may be present.
 Wash it all through well.
 You will get that disinfectant smell for a day when you first start your system but goes away very quickly.